psmiraglia/ctf/natas.md

 		$ php myscript.php
 		qw8Jqw8Jqw8Jqw8Jqw8Jqw8Jqw8Jqw8Jqw8'!nJq

 	It seems to be a repetition of string `qw8J`.
-Is should be the key...
+It should be the key...

 4. Create a new function like this